 21 JUN 23 JUN

 The Paul Ricard Circuit is known for its unusual design; built on a plateau, this circuit is extremely flat.
 It stands out with its Blue Zone, named after the black and blue painted runoff areas.
 The Red Zone, the deeper and more abrasive runoff area, circles the former and gives the Paul Ricard Circuit its memorable, colourful look.
-Historically known for its challenging track, drivers crowned victorious at Paul Ricard would in the past move on to win the World Championship as well.
+This circuit is historically known for its challenging track, so drivers crowned victorious at Paul Ricard would in the past move on to win the World Championship as well.